mawrkus/pull-request-review-guide/README.md

 > It’s a polyfill used in lazyLoad.js
 >
 > Jamie:
 > Yes I got that, but why not importing there instead of here?
-I know that the import is not executed always in lazyload.js, but I see it weird...
+I know that the import is not executed always in lazyload.js, but I see it weird..
 Maybe a require() instead?
 >
 > Billy:
 > Good point, I don’t know actually!